Share This Article

 The Creative Team

 Director Kim Jung-sik brings serious rom-com credentials, as confirmed by production company WhyNot Media.
-His previous work includes Work Later, Drink Now (2021-2023) and No Gain No Love (2024), both of which earned devoted followings for their smart writing and comedic timing.
-Writer Namgung Do-young is making a debut with this script, a bold choice that Netflix and production companies WhyNot Media, Baram Pictures, and Kakao Entertainment clearly backed with confidence.
+His previous work includes Work Later, Drink Now and No Gain No Love, both series known for fast dialogue and emotional timing.
+Writer Namgung Do-young makes a notable debut here, while Netflix, WhyNot Media, Baram Pictures, and Kakao Entertainment backed the project as a premium commercial play rather than a niche experiment.

-The series was originally developed for MBC before Netflix acquired it as an original production, according to Korean entertainment trade reports.
-This move signals how aggressively the streamer is competing for premium Korean romantic comedy content, particularly projects with idol-actor leads who bring built-in international audiences.
+The series was originally developed for MBC before Netflix acquired it as an original production, according to Korean entertainment trade coverage.
+That handoff says a lot about how aggressively the streamer is competing for Korean romantic-comedy projects with built-in international pull.

 The Cast